Nevada State Route 429: History

 SR 429 was the original US 395 highway alignment connecting Carson City to Reno.
 By 1970, a new divided highway alignment was opened to traffic between the Carson City limits and the northern terminus of present-day SR 429.
-US 395 was switched to this new alignment, and present-day SR 429 remained in the state system with an unknown highway number.
+US 395 was switched to this new alignment and present-day SR 429 remained in the state system with an unknown highway number.

-With the completion of the I-580 freeway extension between the Washoe Valley and Reno in August 2012, the SR 429 designation was dropped and the majority of the highway became part of US 395 Alternate—the southernmost section between Hobart Road and Eastlake Boulevard is now classified as a frontage road.
+With the completion of the I-580 freeway extension between the Washoe Valley and Reno on August 20, 2012, the SR 429 designation was dropped and the majority of the highway became part of US 395 Alternate—the southernmost section between Hobart Road and Eastlake Boulevard is now classified as a frontage road.

 Major intersections

-This table lists major intersections as they existed prior to the elimination of SR 429 in 2012.
+This table lists major intersections as they existed prior to the elimination of SR 429 on August 24, 2012.